brody20051/special-garbanzo/README.md

 ##  Wireframe

-Include your wireframe image in `/images/wireframe.png`
+Included in the images folder

-Example layout:
+layout:

 * Navbar at top
 * Drag tree centered